Gladdy/numerical-fpga-thesis/README.md

 * FPGA introduction
 * Mealy machine description
 * JK - Language describing differential equations including input/output => generate CλaSH - Haskell (Specify a solver, a domain and an equation, try to stick to haskell as much as possible to allow for a 'fill-in' compiler.
-* JK - Prewritten 'framework' from Quartus for FPGA <=> HPS data transfer in Verilog/VHDL (HPS kernel module, IO mapped memory)
+* CB - Prewritten 'framework' from Quartus for FPGA <=> HPS data transfer in Verilog/VHDL (HPS kernel module, IO mapped memory)
 * JB - Theory behind which solver to use for what problem (stability - efficiency - general explanation)

 ### Main part - examples of DEs on FPGAs